noltron000-coursework/graph-assignments/README.md

 - Dynamic Programming

 ### Stretch Challenges 6
-- - NP Reduction
+- NP Reduction

 > ## A Note About Style
-> pep8 will be mostly followed, however it is a personal convention to use consistently use tabs over spaces for indentation, and to use mulitple spaces exclusively for the alignment of code.
+> pep8 will be mostly followed, however it is a personal convention to use consistently use tabs over spaces for indentation, and to use multiple spaces exclusively for the alignment of code.